MIAOUS-group/calibration-done-right/README.md

 and analyses the results to provide error rate predictions in various attacker models
 - **covert_channel_beanchmark** is the crate that runs covert channel benchmarks on the various covert channels

-The code presented runs under Fedora 31, and can also be made run on Ubuntu 20.04 LTS with minor tweaks
+The code presented runs under Fedora 30, and can also be made run on Ubuntu 18.04 LTS with minor tweaks

+(Notably lib cpupower may also be called libcpufreq)

 # Usage